 Each grade is given a different reference number to identify it.
 In the UK, there are three main grades of stainless steel that you will find used in manufactured products: 304 grade, 316 grade and the inferior 430 grade.

 304 grade is a high-quality food grade of stainless steel that is widely used for worktops and sinks.
-It is stain resistant in normal use, and will not rust, and is therefore suitable as a surface for direct food preparation.
+It is stain resistant in normal use, and will not rust, and is, therefore, suitable as a surface for direct food preparation.
 It also has limited resistance to chemicals.
 It is used widely in the catering, healthcare, washroom and veterinary sectors.

-316 grade is a high-quality grade of stainless steel, with added alloys in the material that increase its resistance to acids and other corrosive chemicals.
+316 grade is a high-quality grade of stainless steel, with added alloys in the material that increases its resistance to acids and other corrosive chemicals.
 Products produced from 316-grade stainless are generally installed in laboratories or industrial settings, where the use of acids and other corrosive chemicals is more commonplace.

 430-grade stainless is a low-quality stainless steel.
 It is commonly used because it has a low content of the more expensive alloys, and is therefore significantly cheaper for manufacturers to purchase.

 430-grade stainless will eventually discolour and corrode in damp environments.
-At DSM, we never purchase or use 430-grade stainless steel – we only ever utilise high-quality 304-grade or 316-grade material in all of our products, and purchase only from reputable, industry-known stock holders.
+At DSM, we never purchase or use 430-grade stainless steel – we only ever utilise high-quality 304-grade or 316-grade material in all of our products and purchase only from reputable, industry-known stockholders.
 Each sheet we buy is backed by a full industry standard test certificate from the stainless-steel mill at which the sheet was produced.

 It is always worth checking with other manufacturers what material they are using throughout the item being ordered.
 Many will substitute 430-grade stainless steel if the exact grade has not been specified, to save costs; this will always be to the detriment of the final product’s quality.
 At DSM, we have founded our 50-year reputation for the highest-quality products by NOT cutting such corners, so you can always rest assured that any products we supply to you will be manufactured from the highest-quality materials.

-No, unfortunately we don’t have fitters, nor are we able to offer on-site measuring or templating.
+No, unfortunately, we don’t have fitters, nor are we able to offer on-site measuring or templating.
 The reason for this is that: a) this service would add significantly to the cost of our products, and b) it is a task more easily, and competently, carried out by other contractors on the project.
 It is far more cost effective to have staff already on-site perform any measuring, templating and installation, than to have the product manufacturer travel the length of the country to complete the task.

-Stainless-steel worktops and sinks, in particular, are very easy to fit and install.
+Stainless steel worktops and inset sinks, in particular, are very easy to fit and install.
 They will be delivered to the exact sizes ordered, so there is no need for any site adjustment.
 In addition, our worktops and sit-on sinks are supplied with a moisture-resistant MDF subframe bonded onto the underside as standard.
-They can therefore simply be placed on the support frames or base units (or into the cut-out in the worktop for inset sinks and bowls), packed up to the correct height with wooden shims at the fixing points, and screwed down into the subframe.
+They can therefore simply be placed on the support frames or base units (or into the cut-out in the worktop for inset sinks and bowls), packed up to the correct height with wooden shims at the fixing points and screwed down into the subframe.
 Any seams can be finished quickly and easily with a metallic-finish silicon sealant.

 In most cases on commercial projects, builders or joiners on-site can perform this installation, with the minimum of effort.
 Likewise, in domestic kitchens, the kitchen-fitting company, or on-site builder or carpenter, will also have more than enough competence to complete the fitting –indeed, it is not beyond most competent DIYers to fit simple worktops, sinks and splashbacks.